rootvisionai/diffusion_segmentation/README.md

 ## Plans & Updates
 - Made the model work, it can train and converge.
 Because we try to generate colors to represent the classes for each pixel, it will be more difficult than usual to revert back the classes.
-This will be done later
+This will be done later.
-- The colors that are assigned to the classes are pre-defined.
+- DONE: ~~The colors that are assigned to the classes are pre-defined.
 The color vectors have no semantic relation to the classes.
 This needs to change.
 I will define vectors (colors) that are semantically related to the classes, so that model will generate more meaningful vectors for each pixel.
 This will enable the model to be used for transfer learning and few-shot semantic segmentation tasks.
-I believe that it may make the results better as well.
+I believe that it may make the results better as well.~~